GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 :::

 :::{dropdown} Level 4 Class Descriptions

-**Lifeform (NTV, NAV and CTV; 2 classes)**
+**Lifeform (NTV, NAV, and CTV; 2 classes)**

 Lifeform represents the dominant vegetation type of a primarily vegetated area, discriminating woody from non-woody (herbaceous) vegetation.
 The Woody Cover Fraction models woody as vegetation of at least 20 % canopy cover.
 Hence the dominant vegetation in areas designated as woody in this product is considered to be composed of shrubs and trees.
-However where woody vegetation is not dominant in an area, the cover will be essentially herbaceous or bare.
+However, where woody vegetation is not dominant in an area, the cover will be essentially herbaceous or bare.
 Hence some areas containing sparse trees or shrubs will likely be represented as herbaceous.

-**Vegetation Cover (NTV, NAV and CTV; 5 classes)**
+**Vegetation Cover (NTV, NAV, and CTV; 5 classes)**

 Vegetation cover is defined using the statistics of annual fractional cover of PV (for a calendar year).
-This relates to the upper-most foliage as observed from the Landsat satellite sensor, and describes the percentage of an area that is vegetated rather than bare.
+This relates to the uppermost foliage as observed from the Landsat satellite sensor, and describes the percentage of an area that is vegetated rather than bare.

 **Water Seasonality (NAV; 2 classes)**

 Water seasonality refers to the typical hydrological conditions in NAV within a year and is relevant to both coastal and inland wetlands.
-The current implementation utilises the DEA Water Observations (WO) dataset, identifying hydro-periods for NAV areas where water is (semi-) permanent (over 3 months) or temporary or seasonal (under 3 months).
+The current implementation utilises the [DEA Water Observations (WO)](/data/category/dea-water-observations/) dataset, identifying hydro-periods for NAV areas where water is somewhat permanent (over 3 months) or temporary or seasonal (under 3 months).

 **Water State (Water; 1 class)**